WUSTL-B34R5HELL/Bootcamp/web-security/README.md

 ## Web Basics
 ### Example website: localhost:8000
 1. Change the website body
 2. Change the color of some text
-3. Run secretFunc()
+3. Run secretFunc() and place a breakpoint to stop the alert
+4. Find any cookies and edit the values
+5. Create a new cookie

 ### Web Challenge: localhost:8001
-1. Find the 5 flags, format: bearshell-flag-#{}
+1. Find the 6 flags, format: bearshell-flag-#{}

 ## HTTP
 Communicate at localhost:8002